 5 oz Silver Bars

-If 1 oz bars are too small, yet 10 oz are a fairly big jump for you, then you might consider the 5 oz silver bars option.
-They might be cheaper than the 10 ounce version, but still a fantastic investment option, and a logical next step when accumulating your precious metals wealth.
+If 1 oz bars are too small, yet 10 oz is a fairly big jump for you, then you might consider the 5 oz silver bars option.
+They might be cheaper than the 10-ounce version, but still a fantastic investment option, and a logical next step when accumulating your precious metals wealth.

-The Sunshine Mint is your game if you'd like to acquire some of the most popular choices on the 5 ounce silver bars market.
-Perfect for collectors and investors alike, they are made of .999 pure silver and come with the repeating sunburst design for added security.
+The Sunshine Mint is your game if you'd like to acquire some of the most popular choices on the 5-ounce silver bars market.
+They are made of .999 pure silver and come with a repeating sunburst design for added security.

 10 oz Silver Bars

 If you're a serious investor, the 10 oz silver bars are a great choice to enrich your portfolio.
 Smaller sizes might be slightly easier to sell, but 10-ounce silver bar storage is much more convenient, especially if your intention is to stock up.

 SD Bullion's 10-ounce bars come in .999+ pure quality, are appropriate for IRAs, and are great for forward-thinking investors, too.
 Even if you have just started, investing in a few precious 10 ounce bars can greatly boost your precious metal portfolio and potentially help you secure a more promising future.

 100 oz Silver Bars

 If you are looking for a more convenient way to greatly expand your investments at once, the 100 oz silver bars could be a great option.
 While it's true there may not be as many buyers for 100 oz bars, there's still a large demand for them.